collinrbr/FPCAnalysis/docs/FPC.md

 ### Field Aligned Coordinate

 The correlation can be computed in Field-Aligned coordinates.
-Note, there are different definitions of field aligned.
+Note, there are different definitions of field aligned as one can consider either the average magnetic field over a region, or the local magnetic field when computing the direction of the magnetic field.